-This heading refers to general costs related to project management, but not identifiable as specific costs directly linked to the project, such as:
+This heading refers to general costs related to project management, but not identifiable as specific costs directly linked to the project, such as normal overhead costs of the institution which could include the following:

 - communication costs (postage, fax, telephone, mailing, etc.) - infrastructure costs (rent, electricity, etc.) of the premises where the project is being carried out, in proportion to the use of these premises by the project - office supplies - photocopies.